rek7/madlib/README.md

 # madlib
-PAM Backdoor,
+## Features:
 * Logs username/passwords to file
 * Obfuscates backdoor password with bcrypt (helps make reverse engineering more difficult and string dumps less effective)
-* Automatically updates the MD5 hashes, in DPKG
+* Automatically updates the DPKG MD5 hashes for all moved/replaced files
-* Time stomps all replaced files
+* Time stomps all moved/replaced files
+* Replaces /bin/false, and /bin/nologin with /bin/bash (effectively making any user able to ssh in)
+## Requirements:
 * Requires Python3
-* Replaces /bin/false, and /bin/nologin with /bin/bash (effectively making any user able to ssh in)
+* Root privileges needed
+## Default Entries:
 * Username/passwords by default are logged to /usr/include/type.h
 * The default magic password is secretpassxd